Pooja0210/meal_info-project0-/README.md

 To create a meal_info delivery system in which we have to perform CRUD operations.

 # Results:
+1.We can insert the record of the one customer by using insert_one and many customers by using insert_many.
+2.We can find the records of one customer or many customers by using find_one and find_many .
+3.We can delete the records  of one customer or many customers.
+4.We can sort the records to get the result in particular order.
+5.We can also view the inserted IDs of the inserted records.
+6.We can also update the old records with the newer ones.
+7.We can limit the data to view upto the limited value of the records.

 Snaps are attached in the file section.

 # Requirements